ms-iot/content/en-US/Docs/AdafruitMakerKit.md

 ---
 layout: default
-title: Adafruit Starter Pack for Windows 10 IoT Core on Raspberry Pi 2
+title: Adafruit Starter Pack for Windows 10 IoT Core on Raspberry Pi 2 or Pi 3
 description: See what this Windows 10 IoT Core package offers and learn how to set it up.
 keyword: adafruit, windows iot, raspberry pi, adafruit pack
 permalink: /en-US/Docs/AdafruitMakerKit.htm
 lang: en-US
-kit: Starter Pack for Windows 10 IoT Core on Raspberry Pi 2
+kit: Starter Pack for Windows 10 IoT Core on Raspberry Pi 2 or Pi 3
 ---
 <div class="row">
   <div class="col-xs-24">